nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/Generic_AT_commands.rst

 The ``<content>`` parameter is a string.
 It is mandatory if ``<opcode>`` is ``0`` (write a credential).
-It's the content of a Privacy Enhanced Mail (PEM) file enclosed in double quotes (X.509 PEM entities).
+It is the content of a Privacy Enhanced Mail (PEM) file enclosed in double quotes (X.509 PEM entities).
 An empty string is not allowed.

 Response syntax